ridvansalihkuzu/butterflynet/docs/README.md

 <p align="center">
 <strong style="color: orange; opacity: 0.80;">
 Figure 13: Qualitative comparison of WING1 and WING2 in terms of flow segmentation.
-Note that WING2 has generated less artefacts than WING1 where the false positives (FP) are magenta and false negatives (FN) are cyan.</strong>
+Note that WING2 has generated less artefacts than WING1 where the false positives are magenta and false negatives are cyan.</strong>
 </p>
 </div>